-The key to getting the most out of your Stick Up Cam Battery is making sure that the device is in an optimal position to pick up everything you want to see whether you're mounting your camera indoors or outdoors.
+The key to getting the most out of your security cameras, including your Stick Up Cam Battery is making sure that the device is in an optimal position, whether it's indoors or outdoors.
 This article will help you place your Stick Up Cam Battery for maximum effectiveness.

 The best thing about the Stick Up Cam Battery is that its internal power source gives you great freedom when it comes to placing your camera.
 Since there are no power wires to connect, consider mounting the camera in higher or out of the way places where they won't be noticed by potential intruders and can get a better view of the area they're going to protect.
 Keep in mind though, that you will have to recharge the battery on occasion, so don't place the Stick Up Cam anywhere it might be awkward or dangerous to reach.

 Finding Stick Up Cam's Optimal Placement Height

 Getting the most out of your Stick Up Cam means placing it so that it captures as much as it possibly can.
 That's why a quick rule-of-thumb for the Stick Up Cam is that, whether you're mounting your camera indoors or outdoors, higher is usually better.
 Your Stick Up Cam will work fine at about eye-level, but raising it up to about nine feet (outdoors) or seven to eight feet (indoors) will work even better.
 You'll still be able to see faces, but your camera will be able to get a wider field of view and see more.

 Indoor and Outdoor Considerations

 While your Stick Up Cam will work fine indoors or outdoors, placing it in these different locations brings up different considerations.

 Outdoor placement tips: